-Madison and Lila Self Graduate Fellowship 2021-2022 Academic Progress Report me Date 1.
-Departmental coursework requirements.
+Madison and Lila Self Graduate Fellowship 2023-2024 Academic Progress Report me Date Departmental coursework requirements.
 Are you fulfilling all departmental coursework requirements?
 How many credit hours of required coursework are still to be completed?
-What other progress have you made toward your Ph.D.? (master's degree, comprehensive oral exam) 2.
-Research and professional activities.
+What other progress have you made toward your Ph.D.? (master's degree, comprehensive oral exam) Research and professional activities.
 Please describe your current research.
 Also list any publications, presentations, and attendance at national or international meetings.
-3. Awards and patents.
-If you have received any awards, patents, or other recognition for your work, please explain.
-4. Faculty mentor interaction.
-Please comment on the nature and quality of your interactions with you faculty mentor.
+Awards.
+If you have received any awards or other recognition for your work, please explain.
+Faculty mentor interaction.
+Please comment on the nature and quality of your interactions with your faculty mentor.
 Please also confirm your current faculty mentor's name.
-5.6.
 Degree completion date.
 When do you anticipate receiving your Ph.D.?
 Please comment on your progress toward your professional and SGF goals and vision.
+I plan to continue as a Self Graduate Fellow in 2024-2025.
+Yes No Please provide a tentative list of courses for each semester, including summer, with credit hours, and